Laura Anne Lowery, PhD, Principal Investigator

-Laura Anne grew up in the San Fernando Valley outside of Los Angeles.
+Laura grew up in the San Fernando Valley outside of Los Angeles.
 She discovered her love of academia and biomedical research while an undergrad at the University of California, San Diego.
 In the lab of Dr. Bill Schafer, she studied the neural circuitry underlying worm egg-laying behavior.
-In 2008, Laura Anne received her PhD from the Massachusetts Institute of Technology, working in the lab of Dr. Hazel Sive at the Whitehead Institute, where she pioneered research studying early brain ventricle morphogenesis.
-Laura Anne then did post-doctoral research in the Department of Cell Biology at Harvard Medical School, in the labs of Dr. David Van Vactor and Dr. Gaudenz Danuser, where she became fascinated by the inner workings of the neuronal growth cone.
-She began as an Assistant Professor at Boston College in 2014, she was promoted to Associate Professor in 2018, and she moved to Boston University Medical Center as an Associate Professor in 2020.
+In 2008, Laura received her PhD from the Massachusetts Institute of Technology, working in the lab of Dr. Hazel Sive at the Whitehead Institute, where she pioneered research studying early brain ventricle morphogenesis.
+Laura then did post-doctoral research in the Department of Cell Biology at Harvard Medical School, in the labs of Dr. David Van Vactor and Dr. Gaudenz Danuser, where she became fascinated by the inner workings of the neuronal growth cone.
+She began as an Assistant Professor at Boston College in 2014, she was promoted to Associate Professor in 2018.
+Laura moved to Boston University Medical Center as an Associate Professor at Boston University in 2020.
+In addition to loving her job, Laura enjoys dancing, playing board games, spending time with her family (husband, 2 boys, and a dog), and training for obstacle course races.
 Contact her at lalowery at bu.edu

 Garrett grew up right outside of Boston, MA.
 He received his B.S. in Biology at Providence College, Rhode Island in 2014, where he spent his undergraduate career researching cancer signaling pathways in melanoma and ovarian cancer.
 Next, he joined the Biology Department at Boston College in the Fall of 2014, where he is currently pursuing his Ph.D.
 Furthering his love for cellular biology and microscopy, Garrett joined the Lowery Lab, where he is studying the role microtubules play in developing neurons.